Ethra8/history_beyond_myth/README.md

 ## SITE STRUCTURE
-The site contains 4 pages navigable pages, and a 404 error page, each of the pages including the following:
+The site contains 4 navigable pages, and a 404 error page, each of the pages including the following:

 ### NAVIGATION BAR - STRUCTURE
 - Contains the ***logo*** on the left, and the ***links to all the site's pages*** and the ***'about'*** section, aligned to the right.